agsb/wirewp/README.md

 The space between two rows of pins depends on how many pins are in the package.
 Common row spacings are slim with 0.3 inches (7.62 mm) or wide 0.6 inches (15.24 mm)"

-Sockets uses a designator with spacing ( 4 or 7 ) and number of pins (slim, 6 to 28 or wide, 24 to 64)
+Sockets uses a designator with spacing ( 1 to 4 or 1 to 7 ) and number of pins (slim, 6 to 28 or wide, 24 to 64)

 ### Wire Colors